 SWTC programs were developed to address the needs of the marketplace, a factor that has directly contributed to the excellent employment rate of its graduates.

 In April 1999, SWTC's Governing Board, in co-operation with the three school divisions, announced that the Centre's name would change to Winnipeg Technical College (WTC).
-With the addition of a brand new campus and newly renovated main campus, WTC boasted three modern well-equipped locations, offering training in Health Care and Human Services, Information and Business Technology, and Skilled Trades and Technology.
+With the addition of a brand new campus and newly renovated main campus, WTC boasted three modern well-equipped locations, offering training in Health Care and Human Services, Business and Information Technology, and Skilled Trades and Technology.

 Under legislation enacted on June 12, 2014, WTC became the Manitoba Institute of Trades & Technology (MITT), a stand-alone hybrid institution continuing to provide both secondary and post-secondary skills training.
 Under the Manitoba Institute of Trades and Technology Act, MITT's mandate is: